opendocsg/slw-judgments-backfill/2014_SGHC_207/report.md

 _Dawood’s 2004 Agreement_

 153    Notwithstanding my decision on the Plaintiffs’ 2004 Agreement, as mentioned right at the very outset, I did not accept Dawood’s version of events in 2004, either.
 Mr Zhulkarnain acknowledged, in his submissions, that it was open to me to reject both the Plaintiffs’ and Dawood’s characterisation of the events.
-Mr Zhulkarnain referred to _Loo Chay Sit v Estate of Loo Chay Loo, deceased_ [2010] 1 SLR 286 in which the Court of Appeal said (at [21]):
+Mr Zhulkarnain referred to _Loo Chay Sit v Estate of Loo Chay Loo, deceased_ <span class="citation">[2010] 1 SLR 286</span> in which the Court of Appeal said (at [21]):

  ...
 The insufficiency of the evidence adduced to prove the fact asserted could also be a result of the adduction of evidence by the opposing party which undermines that assertion.
 For instance, a party may be seeking to prove the existence of a particular fact and has adduced evidence in support of it.
 The opposing party, however, may be able to adduce some evidence as to the nonexistence of that fact.
 Such evidence may not be sufficient on its own for the court to conclude that, on a balance of probabilities, the fact does not exist so as to be “disproved”.
 Such evidence may, nevertheless, sufficiently undermine the case of the party asserting the fact so as to cause doubt as to its existence with the result that the party is unable to discharge his burden of proving the fact.
 As a result, the fact concerned is “ not proved ”. [emphasis in original]